AquaJo/RobloxStarter/README.md

 -   Rojo syncback from Uplift Games as Two-Way-Sync Option (Experimental!)
     -   Now even with an automatic save before option
 -   Variety of npm scripts (like `npm run save`)
--   Start-Script for an optional development process
+-   Start-Script as main development process - script
 -   Roblox-TS integration (also with Rojo Syncback with the help of rsync)
 -   dotenv, Prettier, Eslint formatting & linting & git, ... all the advantages of using an external IDE
 -   Workspace added